maximkha/TimeCents/readme.md

 # Time Cents

-This shows the time in percent (percent of the day).
+This shows the time in percent of the day.